Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 - the first sales come much sooner than in case if a B2B-seller is expanding business in a traditional way, and building its own local infrastructure.

-Also, you could convince a company to join your multi seller shopping mall by solving existing vendor issues.
+Also, you could convince a company to join your multi seller shopping mall by solving existing wholesale supplier issues.

-For example, a seller’s deadstock can be listed on your multi vendor e-commerce marketplace at a low price.
+For example, a seller’s deadstock can be listed on your multi vendor e-commerce mall at a low price.

 This will help to demonstrate a marketplace good work and build trust in advance.

-eBay has a Deadstock sub-category to help vendors sell items of that kind faster:
+eBay has a Deadstock sub-category to help wholesale suppliers sell products of that kind faster:

-Besides, this example shows another important argument to convince sellers.
+Besides, this example shows another important argument to convince online vendors.

-Instead of a zero price, an established multi seller shopping mall which wants to attract more sellers can set up lower fees for unique inventory, which is popular among web marketplace customers.
+Instead of a zero price, an established multi seller shopping mall which wants to attract more sellers can set up lower fees for unique inventory, which is popular among web mall customers.

-A flawless ecosystem differentiates the experience on your multiple vendor e-commerce marketplaces in comparison to other e-commerce platforms and can convince sellers to stay on your site.
+A flawless ecosystem differentiates the experience on your multiple supplier e-commerce malls in comparison to other e-commerce platforms and can convince sellers to stay on your site.

 Offer free-trial runs for sellers to try out your wholesale multi vendor platform features before they join, to compare them to the ones they currently use.